-Dolphins and porpoises are both cetaceans, marine mammals that are close cousins with whales.
 Dolphins are a member of the Delphinidae family and are as big as 30 feet long.

 Porpoises, belonging to the Phocoenidae family, are stout and smaller, with other anatomical differences.

-Although “porpoise” and “dolphin” are often used interchangeably.
-The term porpoise should be used in reference only to the Phocoenidae family, in which there are a total of seven porpoise species.
+The term porpoise should be used only for the Phocoenidae family, which has seven porpoise species.

 Dolphin vs. Porpoise Anatomy